Woocommerce for Small Business: Step-By-Step Guide

 - Does the platform redirects the customer to other sites or keep them on your site?

 - While receiving payments, does it convert foreign currencies?

 Analyse your company’s particular requirements.
-If you offer subscriptions or membership, you’ll need to have a recurring payment gateway; but you’ll need a one-time payment option when you need to collect one-time purchases.
+If you offer subscriptions or membership, you’ll need a recurring payment gateway; but you’ll need a one-time payment option when you collect one-time purchases.

 If needed, set up the sales tax according to your local legislation.
-There are plugins such as WooCommerce tax that are free and automatically calculate the proper tax settings.
+Plugins such as WooCommerce tax are free and automatically calculate the proper tax settings.
 Also, the process is done according to your location and the customer’s shipping address.

 Expand your Stores Functionality